 Glass fragments may also be compared by their elemental composition.
 Elemental analysis has been reported to provide superior discrimination capabilities compared to RI measurements [2, 3, 9-11].
 Usually, micro X-ray Fluorescence Spectroscopy (µXRF) or Laser Ablation-Inductively Coupled Plasma-Mass Spectrometry (LA-ICP-MS) is used for the elemental analysis of glass in forensic casework.
 The superior sensitivity and quantitative analysis capability of LA-ICP-MS results in excellent discrimination of glass sources [12-17].
-Nevertheless, despite its poorer detection limits, µXRF also provides excellent discrimination of glass sources [3, 13, 14, 16].
+Despite its inferior detection limits as compared to LA-ICP-MS, µXRF also provides excellent discrimination of glass sources [3, 13, 14, 16].
 Moreover, µXRF is a nondestructive analytical technique, whereas LA-ICP-MS requires the removal of small amounts (µg) of the sample.
 Naes et al. reported on very similar discrimination for the same set of glass samples when using LA-ICP-MS, µXRF, and Laser Induced Breakdown Spectroscopy (LIBS) [16].
-In the United States, many more forensic laboratories are equipped with µXRF (in comparison to LA-ICP-MS or LIBS) thus, µXRF is more commonly used for the elemental analysis of glass in forensic casework.
+In the United States, many more forensic laboratories are equipped with µXRF in comparison to LA-ICP-MS or LIBS; thus, µXRF is more commonly used for the elemental analysis of glass in forensic casework.
 A standard test method is available for µXRF (ASTM E2926) [18].
 In ASTM E2926, spectral overlay comparisons of the K and Q are recommended.
-If the K and Q spectra are visually indistinguishable, a semi-quantitative approach using elemental ratios can be used where the elemental ratios are compared using a range overlap and/or a ±3 standard deviations (±3s) calculation.
+If the K and Q spectra are visually indistinguishable, a semi-quantitative approach using elemental ratios can be used where the elemental ratios are compared using a range overlap and/or a ±3 standard deviations (±3s) comparison interval.
 LIBS is a relatively new tool for the elemental analysis of glass in forensic laboratories.
 LIBS has been reported to provide discrimination capabilities that are similar to those obtained with LA-ICP-MS and µXRF [9, 16, 19, 20].
 However, there is currently no standard test method for the forensic analysis of glass using LIBS.